togiberlin/ui-ux-designer-roadmap/README.md

 The CREATE Action Funnel is useful to explain actions and behavior in a slightly finer granularity than e.g. BJ Fogg's Behavior Model.
 The CREATE Action Funnel consists of the following elements:

-- **Cue**: A cue can be either internal or external. **External cues** can be e.g. text messages, emails or seeing e.g. running shoes.
+- Triggered **Cue**: A cue can be either internal or external. **External cues** can be e.g. text messages, emails or seeing e.g. running shoes.
 When the mind drifts automatically to the action, then it represents an **internal cue**.
 For external cues, it's best practice to a) place the product into the user's daily environment, b) to give each time a different cue to avoid being ignored, c) building strong associations with the user's existing routines.
-- **Reaction**: If you ask people to do something, you are addressing their conscious, or slow-thinking mode.
+- Intuitive **Reaction**: If you ask people to do something, you are addressing their conscious, or slow-thinking mode.
 But it is the intuitive, fast-thinking mode you gotta pass first.
 We usually know within milliseconds, whether we want to do something, or not.
 At this stage, it is best practice to win users **trust** by being **authentic**, displaying **social proof** and displaying **strong authority on the subject**.
 Make sure, that the *first time user experience* is frictionless, frustration-free and generally positive.
+The first impression will dictate a large portion of **customer-lifetime-value**.
+- Conscious **Evaluation**: After you obtained the user's attention, and the initial reaction wasn't negative the user will now evaluate the costs and benefits.
+What you want to deliver at this stage are short and concise arguments, which educate the user about the benefits of the products and downplay the perceived costs of taking action.
+It is best practice to **highlight the benefits**, **minimize the costs** and **downplay the alternatives**.
+Consider this short example: _"Take the bike to work.
+It will keep you fit, make you lose weight and lengthen your life.
+Because you aren't constrained to roads, you can find the optimal, shortest route and save time.
+Compared to cars, you will avoid long traffic jams and high purchasing, insurance, maintenance, fuel and depreciation costs."_
-- **Ability**: Once the decision has been made to do the action, is it actually **feasible** and realistic?
+- **Ability** check: Once the decision has been made to do the action, is it actually **feasible** and realistic?
 The user must know clearly, what **steps** are required to successfully execute.
 Furthermore, that user must have the **resources** required for action.
 Also, the user must have the necessary **skills**.
 Last but not least, no user will ever do something what's going to fail.
 The user must be **convinced in the success of the action**.
-- **Timing**: At this stage, the user is aware of the action and has made the decision to do it.
+- **Timing** check: At this stage, the user is aware of the action and has made the decision to do it.
 But does he really have to do it **now**?
 Why not postpone/procrastinate it indefinitely..and end up doing nothing, at all?
 You gotta create **urgency**.
 Urgency can be either internal or external.
 External urgency is e.g. when you know, that you have to put in your taxes (otherwise, the IRS will come to you).
 Internal urgency can be either stronger like e.g. hunger, thirst; or weaker like e.g. boredom.
 Users can also be convinced to do something without urgency.
 Sometimes, a great help is to be **specific**.
 Consider this example: "You should exercise regularly." vs. "Exercise tomorrow morning at 7 A.M.".
 The last one feels more real, right?
 And helps us to remember it, too.
 - **Execution**: Yay!
 The user passed through all stages of the CREATE action funnel and executed the action.
 But don't become complacent too soon...the user executed it just **once**.
 It would be cool, if the user would do it repeatedly.
 And it would be best, if you don't have to ask or remind the user at all, because it has become a deeply embedded habit.
 If you want to understand, how to build long-lasting habits, then read on in the next section.

 ### Building Habits: The Hook Model